lumianph/gpuprec/README.md

 ## INTRODUCTION

-This project intends to develop extended precision libraries for GPGPU.
-It is originally developed during my PhD study  (you can still visit the original page for gpuprec: https://code.google.com/p/gpuprec/).
-Recently I have fixed some issues of the libraries running on modern generations of GPUs.
-I hope you will find it useful for your research or development.
+This project develops extended precision libraries for GPGPU (CUDA).
+It was originally developed during my PhD study  (you can still visit the original page for gpuprec from Google Code: https://code.google.com/p/gpuprec/).
+Recently I am fixing issues of the libraries to make it run on modern generations of GPUs correctly.
+I hope you will find it useful to your work.

-This project consists of two libraries.
+This project essentially consists of two libraries.

 **GQD**: This library has implemented double-double (31 decimal digits) and quad-double (62 decimal digits) precision on the GPU.
-Due to built-in vectors available in CUDA, this library has a very good portability and is also easy to use.
+It basically ports the algorithms from the QD library (http://crd.lbl.gov/~dhbailey/mpdist/qd-2.3.17.tar.gz) to the GPU.
+Due to built-in vectors available in CUDA, this library is very easy to use.
 Most operations are implemented using function overriding.
-The algorithms mainly refer to the QD library on the CPU.

-**GARPREC**: This library supports arbitrary precision using varied number of native precision numbers.
+**GARPREC**: This library supports arbitrary precision using a number of native precision numbers.
+It basically ports the algorithms from the ARPREC library (http://crd.lbl.gov/~dhbailey/mpdist/arprec-2.2.18.tar.gz) to the GPU.
 Due to the coalesced access adopted on the GPU for the efficiency, it uses a different memory layout from the traditional one.
-Therefore, corresponding modifications are necessary compared with the native precision.
-The algorithms are from the ARPREC library on the CPU.
+Therefore, necessary modifications are required for your programs employing native precision.

-I have released GQD for now.
-GARPREC is still ongoing to make it workable on modern generations of GPUs.
+**Note that I have released the GQD only for now.
+GARPREC is still ongoing to make it workable on modern generations of GPUs.**

 ## INSTALL

-1. The GQD library is tested on a NVIDIA K40 GPU with CUDA 7.5.
-It is not guaranteed that it can generate the same result on other GPU archtectures, such as Fermi or earlier generations.
+1. The GQD library is tested on a NVIDIA K40 card with CUDA 7.5 installed.
+It is not guaranteed that it can generate the same results on other GPU architectures.

-2. To faciliate the debug and verification, the CPU QD library is highly recommended to be installed.
-It can be downloaded here: http://crd-legacy.lbl.gov/~dhbailey/mpdist/ , or you can find it in the folder *third* of this repository.
+2. To facilitate the debug and verification, the CPU QD library is highly recommended to be installed (our benchmark and sample cannot run without the QD library).
+It can be downloaded here: http://crd-legacy.lbl.gov/~dhbailey/mpdist/ , or you will find it in the folder *third* of this repository.

-3. There is no any complication or installation for this library.
-In order to use the library, you only need to include the file "gqd.cu" and put the folder "gqd" at a specific path.
-Please look at sample.cu and Makefile under the folder gqd_test for more details.
-Note that it is suggested to disable FMAD for the nvcc compiler (--fmad=false) to generate more consistent results as the CPU-based QD library.
+3. There is no installation required.
+In order to use the library, you only need to put the folder *gqd* under a suitable directory and then include "gqd.cu" in your project.
+Please look at sample.cu or benchmark.cu in the folder *gqd_test* for more details.
+Note that it is highly suggested to disable FMAD for the nvcc compiler (--fmad=false) to generate more consistent results as the CPU-based QD library.

 ## SUPPORTED OPERATORS

-Basic arithmetic operators (+, -, \*,  /) are all well supported.
-The below list shows the major supported mathematical operators.
-Please let me know if your work requires more supporting.
+Basic arithmetic operators (+, -, \*,  /) are all well supported that are able to generate consistent results to that of the CPU QD library.
+The below list shows other major supported mathematical operators.
+Please do let me know if your work requires more supporting.

 ```
 comparison (<, >, ==, ...)